Top 10 Favorite Quotes from January 2017

 Bonus: “You’ve got to set your mind to it.
 Set a goal and work for it.
 You can’t have a pity party.” – Erika Hodges

-For the full stories from which I pulled these quotes check out our January issue of Barrel Horse News and be watching for my favorite quotes from February’s issue.
+For the full stories from which I pulled these quotes, check out our January issue of Barrel Horse News and be watching for my favorite quotes from February’s issue.

 Until next time,